gu-benites/bedrock-v3/docs/create-recipe/ai-streaming-architecture.md

 ## Overview

 This document outlines the architecture of the AI streaming system that powers the Create Recipe feature.
-The system integrates OpenAI Agents JS SDK with a buffer-based streaming approach using best-effort-json-parser to deliver complete, validated AI responses in real-time without partial updates.
+The system integrates **OpenAI Agents JS SDK** with a **buffer-based streaming approach** using `best-effort-json-parser` to deliver complete, validated AI responses in real-time with progressive item display.

+**🎯 Key Achievement**: Progressive streaming where individual items appear one-by-one as they're generated, providing real-time feedback to users while maintaining data integrity.

 ## System Architecture